Toulmin Prize for 2019

-Please send your entry to reach us by Friday 21 April 2017 in order to be considered for inclusion.
-There is no prize this year, other than possibly hearing your work presented at the event.
-Contributions should be sent to Dr Thomas A. McKean, Director, The Elphinstone Institute, University of Aberdeen, MacRobert Building, King's College, Aberdeen, AB24 5UA.
-E-mail: email@example.com
+Please send your entry to reach us by 31 March 2019.Entries, along with the entry form, should be sent to Dr Thomas A. McKean, Director, The Elphinstone Institute, University of Aberdeen, MacRobert Building, King's College, Aberdeen, AB24 5UA.
+E-mail: firstname.lastname@example.org

 About David Toulmin